Marketing Strategy ยท Updated July 3, 2026

 If you believe your track was added to a suspicious playlist, document the playlist URL, dates, source-of-streams change, country/city changes, and any outreach or payment history.
 Then contact your distributor and Spotify for Artists support with the cleanest timeline you can provide.

 Do not keep paying the same source while you investigate.
 If the playlist is creating artificial-looking activity, more volume does not make the data safer.
-It just makes the mess bigger.
+It makes the mess bigger.

 What to do instead of buying playlist spikes